untoldengine/UntoldEngine/docs/API/UsingRenderingSystem.md

 Parameters:

 - entityId: The ID of the entity created earlier.
-- filename: The name of the .usdc file (without the extension).
+- filename: The name of the `.untold` file without the extension.
-- withExtension: The file extension, typically "usdz".
+- withExtension: The file extension, typically `"untold"` for runtime assets.

 > Note: If PBR textures (e.g., albedo, normal, roughness, metallic maps) are included, the rendering system will automatically use the appropriate PBR shader to render the model with realistic lighting and material properties.